 - Median house prices – For comparison, the US median house price = $416,100 in the second quarter of 2023

 - Weather, natural amenities and cultural environment

 In addition, strong local employment also creates investment opportunities close to home, particularly in regard to rental real estate.
-A strong job market usually means greater potential rent income than can be had in an area with few employment opportunities.
+A strong job market usually means greater potential rent income, which can be had in an area with few employment opportunities.

-Keeping the “different strokes for different folks” idea in mind, I’ve presented this list as the top ten cities that your financial advisor approves you to retire in, and not a specific ranking.
+Keeping the “different strokes for different folks” idea in mind, I’ve presented this list as the top ten cities your financial advisor approves you to retire in and not a specific ranking.
 Depending on personal preferences, any one of these cities could be your own top choice.